Why We Need To Fix The Electoral College

 In the final three months of the 2016 presidential campaign, approximately 90 percent of candidates’ events were in just 10 states.
 Candidates visited Florida 31 times and North Carolina 26 times while visiting California only 3 times and Texas only twice.
 This bizarre outcome is entirely the result of the Electoral College, which forces presidential candidates to focus on swing states while ignoring most states in the country.

-It’s not just that candidates don’t visit safe states as much as they visit swing states; candidates also pick their running mate for Vice President, cater their message, and support policies based on what will appeal to swing state voters.
+It’s isn’t just that candidates don’t visit safe states as much as they visit swing states; candidates also pick their running mate for Vice President, cater their message, and support policies based on what will appeal to swing state voters.
 The Electoral College gives candidates an incentive to appeal to about a dozen swing states and be far less concerned with how their message might appeal to voters in safe states.
 By doing so, it artificially narrows the focus of a national election to a fraction of the states in the country.
 Once again, the popular vote will help solve that problem.

 When every vote in every state carries equal weight, presidential candidates will be rewarded for widespread appeal.
 They will have an incentive to campaign in different states and different types of communities, while appealing to different types of voters.
 Supporters of the Electoral College may argue that if elected by popular vote, presidential candidates would spend most of their time in major cities, but there are a few good responses to that argument.